The Horse Lurja: Nepal

 In a tale from Nepal with the title "ДЕВУШКА И БРАТЬЯ-ДЕМОНЫ" ("The Girl and the Demon-Brothers"), a mother has a beautiful daughter that is wooed by many suitors, but she refuses every romantic advance.
-One day, three demon brothers disguise themselves as humans and try to court tbe girl.
+One day, three demon brothers disguise themselves as humans and try to court the girl.
 Her mother agrees to their courtship, but first they have to guess her daughter's name.
 The demon brothers ask a hare, a fox and a magpie if they can spy on the girl and her mother.
 The hare and the fox fail, but the magpie learns: "Flower of Paradise".
 They guess it right and the mother gives her daughter to the demon brothers.
 As a parting gift, the mother gives her daughter a white horse.
 Flower of Paradise lives a hellish marital life: every chore is thrust on her, and she is chastised for everything.
 One day, while the demon brothers are away, she opens a door and sees a pile of human bones.
 She cries that she may share such grim fate, but her mother's voice, coming from her apron, tells her to take the white horse and escape.
 She wears the apron on her to take the shape of an old lady and flees with the horse to another kingdom.
-There, she takes the job as a servnant in the palace.
+There, she takes the job as a servant in the palace.
 As her pastime, she goes to the river, takes off the apron, and combs her hair by the water.
 A shepherd notices the beautiful girl at the river, and tells the monarch about it.
 The monarch goes to the river and sees Flower of Paradise.
 He learns of her story and marries her.
 Some time later, he has to travel afar, to the other side of his dominions.
 While he is away, Flower of Paradise gives birth to a boy and writes her husband a letter.
 The messenger takes the letter and journeys to meet the monarch, but stops by a tree where three men are drinking wine.
 By getting the messenger drunk, the three men - the demon brothers - discover the location of Flower of Paradise and falsify the messenger's letters.
 Flower of Paradise receives a false letter with a message to get her son and leave the kingdom.
 Wondering about the strange letter, she decides to obey it anyway and departs with her son on the white horse.
 The white horse stops at a desert and asks Flower of Paradise to kill him, and spread his skin, bones and hooves on the four corners, and his mane around it.
 She obeys the horse's orders and, the next day, she and her son wake up in comfortable beds in a grand palace.
 Eventually, the monarch finds Flower of Paradise and their son in the grand palace.
 At the end of the tale, they are visited by three men, which Flower of Paradise recognizes as the demon-brothers, by looking at a scar on the hand of one of the men.
 The girl plots with her husband how to get rid of the demon brothers: they dig out a hole in the ground, draw the demon brothers there.
 They fall inside, and Flower of Paradise's servants close the hole on the demons.